First curtain vs Rear (2nd) curtain flash sync

 Since it is an important topic in flash photography, let’s look at what this entails and the difference between the two ways we can sync our flash .. and why would the one way would be preferable over the other.

-To help us with the explanation, we have a great subject who was quite willing to pose for some comparative photographs:
+To help us with the explanation, we have a great subject who was quite willing to pose for some comparative photographs.

-First we need to look again at how a camera’s shutter works – two curtains that open, allowing light to fall on the sensor or film.
+To understand the difference between rear and first curtain sync, we need to look again at how a camera’s shutter works – two curtains that open, allowing light to fall on the sensor or film.
 The time interval between when the first curtain opens and the second curtain closes, determines the actual shutter speed .. ie, how long the shutter is open.

 When the shutter is fully open, the flash will fire.
 For this discussion, we don’t need to consider high-speed flash sync (HSS).
 In fact, HSS doesn’t come into play at all when we look at first and rear curtain flash sync.
 First curtain sync and rear curtain sync comes into play at slower shutter speeds.
 HSS works at .. high shutter speeds.